 Hillel M. Jaffe holds a Bachelor of Commerce degree from the University of the Witwatersrand in Johannesburg, South Africa, and completed an MBA and post graduate studies in economics at Columbia University.
 Hillel has taught economics at Barnard College and Columbia University, worked in international finance, and has been an investment professional for the past twenty-nine years.
 He is currently a Vice President at Morgan Stanley Smith Barney.
 Additionally, he serves on Boards of several nonprofit organizations, both domestically and internationally.
 Hillel and his wife, Madeline, have three married children and a grandchild, and are long-time residents of Riverdale, NY.

-Steven Laufer in an economist at the Federal Reserve Board of Governors in Washington D.C., where he studies housing and mortgage markets.
-He earned his Bachelors degree in Physics from Harvard University and his PhD in Economics from New York University.
-He is a member of Ohev Shalom – the National Synagogue and is a former board member of the Hebrew Institute of Riverdale – The Bayit.
+Steven Laufer is a researcher at the Meyers-JDC-Brookdale Institute in Jerusalem.
+Prior to making aliya in 2019, he worked as a principal economist at the Federal Reserve Board in Washington, D.C., where he conducted research and advised Board members on issues related to housing and mortgage markets.
+He holds a Bachelor’s degree in physics from Harvard University and a PhD in Economics from New York University.
+He has been a member of Ohev Shalom the National Synagogue in Washington and of the Hebrew Institute of Riverdale – the Bayit, and served as board president of the Milton Gottesman Jewish Day School of the Nation’s Capital.
 Steven and his wife, Chani, are the proud parents of three children, Shoshana, Ari and Erez.